 The COVID Response Fund team uses best practices in grantmaking and applies what we learned about collectively addressing community challenges.
-First, it focused on the immediate impact on families - food insecurity and housing instability.
-Second, it did not make decisions in a vacuum and instead, sought advice from those with expertise on the issues representing a broad cross-section of the County about most critical needs.
-Third, it will stay ontop of the evolving availability of public funding to ensure that COVID Fund grants fill the gaps.
-Finally, it simplified the grant process and quickly disbursed grants to nonprofits so they could focus on carrying out their missions.
+Firstly, it initially focused on the immediate impact on families - food insecurity and housing instability.
+Secondly, to not make decisions in a vacuum and instead, seek advice from those with expertise on the issues representing a broad cross-section of the County about what they need the most.
+Thirdly, to stay on-top of the evolving availability of public funding to ensure that COVID Fund grants fill the gaps.
+Lastly, to simplify the grant process and quickly disperse grants to nonprofits so they can focus on carrying out their missions.
 We are incredibly proud of the generosity of our community, and the hard work of our nonprofits and volunteers.
 Because of your contributions, organizations were able to ease the suffering of hundreds of people in our community.
 We are forever grateful.